 Line Descriptions

-Line 1, Column 1.--Report the total of lines 2.a. through .
+Line 1, Column 1.--Report the total of lines 2.a. through 5.e.

 Line 1, Columns 2-20.--Report the amounts of payments made to vendors of medical care distributed by type of service.
-The sum of line 1, columns 2 through 20, must equal the sum of column 1, lines 2.a. through .
+The sum of line 1, columns 2 through 20, must equal the sum of column 1, lines 2.a. through 5.e.

-Lines 2-.--Report under the applicable type of service headings the amounts of medical vendor payments distributed by the maintenance assistance status and basis of eligibility of the recipients.
+Lines 2-24.--Report under the applicable type of service headings the amounts of medical vendor payments distributed by the maintenance assistance status and basis of eligibility of the recipients.